 My biggest problem is I actually get anxiety while I eat.
 Doesn’t matter if it’s “diet” approved or a binge food.
 How do I control the anxiety while I am attempting to eat intuitively?
 It gets so bad that after one meal, I won’t feel hungry the rest of the day, the anxiety lingers and I feel sick and bloated all day.
 I can go 3 days without eating and not “feel”hungry.
 Just bloated and sick.
 I’ve been attempting the intuitive eating for about a year and every time I go back to the carb counting, but now even that is causing anxiety when it used to alleviate it.
 Any advice would be appreciated.
 Thank you.

 Hi Melissa, this is a tough one.
 I know what anxiety is like, and unfortunately the advice here will actually make your anxiety worse… until you build up your emotional tolerance and it will start to go down.
-But getting started can be really tough.
-If you want to sign up for my newsletter and hit reply, you can get in touch with me that way, and I’m happy to dig a little deeper on this with you (no strings attached since coaching is closed right now 😉 best of luck my dear! xoxo
+Getting started can be really tough but I have no doubt that you have the inner strength to weather the storm. xoxo

 I just loved your post!
 So great, and it arrived to me at the exact moment I needed it.